schedseminar/schedseminar.github.io/README.md

                         <hr style="border-top: 1px solid black;">
                         Mixed-Integer linear programming (MILP) is one of the generic modeling and algorithmic solution framework for NP-hard scheduling problems, along with Constraint Programming (CP) and SAT solvers.
-However, the litterature often reports poor results of MILP solvers for resource-constrained scheduling problems compared to CP or SAT-based approaches such as Lazy Clause Generation.
+However, the literature often reports poor results of MILP solvers for resource-constrained scheduling problems compared to CP or SAT-based approaches such as Lazy Clause Generation.
 However, even if this is partly true because of the powerful dedicated scheduling algorithms embedded in constraint propagators, MILP approaches can reach very